TSUNAGI Architecture

 Conceptual Layer Model

-The conceptual model shaped the architectural separation of concerns that the current implementation inherits.
-The named layers remain part of the project's design vocabulary and are described in full in the manifesto.
-The architecture page documents the system as built.
+The five named layers originate from Japanese functional metaphors and shaped the architectural separation of concerns that the current implementation inherits.
+The full philosophy is described in the manifesto; this page documents the system as built.

 Let It Run.
 Let It Resolve.